Magebriz/SalesGrid/README.md

-# SalesGrid
+# SalesGrid for Cancelled Order
-we can override the seles order, and using the UI Components.its would be see for filter order status based on it.
+We can override the sales order, and use the UI Components. it would be seeing for filter order status based on it.